 Click on a question to be taken to it, or scroll down to browse:

-Name of the King is the first book of the planned trilogy, The War of the Black King.
-The trilogy follows the life of Ireen and those around her as she struggles to find her place in a rapidly evolving world.
+Name of the King is the first book of the planned trilogy, loosely named The War of the Black King.
+The trilogy follows the life of the chef Ireen and those around her as she struggles to find her place in a rapidly evolving world.

 However, the World of Alturas isn’t limited to the province of Themble, nor the present timeline.
 Besides The War of the Black King, I plan to write several novels within the World of Alturas.
 These books will be written once the main trilogy is finished, although they are being loosely outlined now.

 Sometime in the future, although I am not sure when.
-The current goal is to have the first book, Name of the King, reading for querying by October 2020, in time for the World Fantasy Convention in Salt Lake City, Utah.
-You can follow the growth of the books on the Progress Bars to the right.
+I am currently revising Name of the King for querying.
+You can follow the growth of the books on the Progress Bar to the right.

 Name of the King completed its rough draft on December 21st, 2019 at 120,761 words.
-Editing has begun with help of several dedicated beta readers.
+Revising is being completed with help of an international writing group and several dedicated beta readers.
 The second and third books are having their outlines tidied and finished to match the revisions of Name of the King.
-Each book will be roughly 120,000-140,000 words.
+Each book will be roughly 120,000 words.

 The real question is: what didn’t?
 Inspiration, for me, is everywhere.
 I can find it in the most mundane things.
 However, books, both fiction and non-fiction, are my main references.
 I own several hundred books, and a good number of them are various encyclopedias on a rainbow of topics, from world fashion to numismatics to sailing.
 Pinterest has proven to be an invaluable aid as well as an addiction.